arooj-fatima-AI/arvb-benchmark/Baseline-Benchmark-(Pre-Optimization).md

 This entity has a strong structural foundation and is already retrievable, but lacks the authority reinforcement and system-level clarity required for dominant AI visibility.

-It represents a **high-potential entity pre-optimization**, suitable for transformation under AIRVO implementation.
+It represents a **high-potential entity pre-optimization**, suitable for transformation under ARVO implementation.